If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 ThriveCart is software that allows you to build checkout experiences (with upsells and downsells) as well as simple landing pages for those products or services.
 What makes them unique, though, is that instead of using a monthly subscription model, they currently offer a lifetime account for a one-time payment of $495.
 That’s a pretty compelling offer if you’re like me and you hate adding subscriptions to your credit card.
 And they make the most of it by creating urgency on their landing page with a countdown timer and a notification that, “Price may increase soon.
 Grab your account now!”
 That’s effective.
 In one study by ConversionXL, adding urgency to a sales page increased the conversion rate by a whopping 332%.

-13. Links That Rank — For Getting Simple Sales
+13. Links That Rank Landing Page — For Getting Simple Sales

 The Takeaway: Use interactive elements on your landing page when it makes sense.